On stable type IIA de-Sitter vacua with geometric flux: Analyzing the flux vacua

 \subsection{Comments on viability of the dS vacua}

-In this section we present some comments about the viability of the tachyon free dS solutions we have obtained, and try to explore under which conditions their stability/existence could be questioned, though we do not anticipate such possibilities to be generic and always creating issues for the class of AdS/dS solutions we have presented.
+In this section we present some comments about the viability of the tachyon-free dS solutions we have obtained, and try to explore under which conditions their stability/existence could be questioned, though we do not anticipate such possibilities to occur generically, in the sense of creating issues for the class of AdS/dS solutions we have presented.